Mike’s X Developer API Blog

 }

-Let's get our user ID using the User Lookup endpoint:
+Look up your user id with the User Lookup endpoint:

 xurl --auth app /2/users/by/username/YOUR_USERNAME

-Replace YOUR_USERNAME with your actual X username (without the @ symbol).
+Replace YOUR_USERNAME with your X handle without @.

 Example response: